sfc-gh-boconnor/scotland_hol/README.md

 ####  Simple Time Travel Time Travel

-Snowflake allows you to go back to a point in time in order to go back to a point of time before changes occured.
-There is a time travel hands on lab which takes you through the details.
+Snowflake allows you to go back to a point in time in order to go back in time before changes occured.
+There is a seperate time travel hands on lab which takes you through the details.

 https://quickstarts.snowflake.com/guide/getting_started_with_time_travel/index.html?index=..%2F..index#0

-There are also nice quick features that take advantage of time travel - such as restoring tables/databases which have accidently been dropped
+In this session, we will explore the use of undrop which is useful if you accidently drop an object.

 * Select all data from one table
 ```sql